Board Games and Pencil & Paper Games

 Visit www.boardgamegeek.com for ratings of thousands of board games.

-Santorini, was kickstarted for $700,000 in 2016.
-This game is as much a part of my legacy as MathPickle.
+Santorini is as much a part of my legacy as MathPickle.
+It arrived in homes across the world in January 2017 and is currently ranked as the top family game and the top pure strategy game on board game geek.
 It fills me with joy that it is finally being published after over thirty years of trying.
 I was a game designer long before becoming a mathematician and these game design skills are most helpful in designing MathPickle puzzles.
 Long live board games 😉

 Big thanks to Roxley Games for publishing Santorini!